ASHLEY RESERVOIR LETTERBOX:

 about head height.
 Go to its backside and spot a flat rock.
 Underneath this rock

 is the Ashley Reservoir Letterbox.
 Continuing along the trail, after you

 pass by a spillway, bear left up a side trail to check out the stone building

 built in 1897.
 We saw lots of ducks, geese and other birds in Ashley Pond here.

-reservoir.
+Lower Westfield Rd.
 Lots of turtles sunning themselves here.
 Note the railroad tracks

 along the trail.
 You cross a short causeway at 2.1 miles and then another with Connor

 Reservoir along your right.
 This brings you to another intersection at 2 ½